Day 1 At Paris Air Show: Boeing Bags 355 Commitments, Airbus Outlines Airbus A380 Plans

-Source: here
+Source: Here

 Boeing

 Last year, at the Farnborough Air Show, I named the article for the first day “Day 1 At FIA 2016: Asia Dominates, Boeing Stretches 737 MAX” as Boeing announced it would be stretching the Boeing 737 MAX 7.
 This year I could have kept the Boeing 737 MAX stretch in the title, since Boeing launched a new Boeing 737 MAX variant: The Boeing 737 MAX 10.
 The launch is likely the highlight of the day.

 With the Boeing 737 MAX 10, the world’s biggest jet maker has tried to come up with a competitive answer to the successful Airbus A321neo.
 The US jet maker claims it will be 5% more efficient compared to its nearest competitor, which would be the Airbus A321neo.
 The Boeing 737 MAX 10 has bagged 240 orders and commitments at launch, most of which will be unveiled in the coming days and weeks.

 Somewhat surprising to me was Qatar Airways firming up an earlier order intention for 20 Boeing 737 MAX aircraft.
 Previously, the airline’s CEO stated it would not be operating the A320 and Boeing 737 MAX next to each other.
 With Qatar Airways planning on taking no A320neo, but A321neo airframes instead, there seems to be a place in the Qatar Airways fleet for the MAX.
 The deal includes options for an additional 40 Boeing 737 MAX jets.